Why Your Air Fryer Smells Like Plastic & How to Fix it Fast?

 Why does my air fryer smell like chemicals after months of use?

 If the smell appears suddenly in an old unit, it is likely not the plastic casing.
 It is usually old grease stuck to the heating element burning off, or a wire coating melting due to an electrical malfunction.
-Clean the heating element carefully; if the smell persists, replace the unit.
+Clean the heating element carefully; if the smell persists, it is time to replace the unit.
+If you are cooking solo, check out our top picks for the best air fryer for one person.

 Bottom Line